What you need to know about training plans

 - the mode of delivery of formal training (on-job or off-job)

-- the responsibilities of the apprentice or trainee, employer and Registered Training Organisation (RTO)
+- the responsibilities of the apprentice or trainee, employer and Registered Training Organisation (NTO)

-- additional expectations of the apprentice or trainee, employer or RTO, agreed to by all parties.
+- additional expectations of the apprentice or trainee, employer or NTO, agreed to by all parties.

 Lodge a training plan